 Because of the very physically demanding nature of hiking, you should be fit.
 We will supply you with a conditioning program to help you.
 Failure to adequately prepare will not only compromise your safety and enjoyment of the hike but will also impact others in your group.

 Q: When is the best seasonal time to do a trip?

 We schedule all of our trips to coincide with the best weather for the area.
 Coastal hikes are always susceptible to rain and in the mountains evening temperatures can drop to freezing, especially in late season.
 You should be prepared with the right equipment and clothing for all extremes.

 Q: What are your guides’ qualifications?

 Our guides have a keen interest in the outdoors, love their work, and enjoy sharing their knowledge.
-Most all hiking our guides are graduates of recognized certification programs.They are seasoned backpackers, possess wilderness first aid and have backgrounds in areas such as natural and cultural history, photography and low impact wilderness travel.
+Our guides are graduates of recognized certification programs.They are seasoned backpackers, possess advanced wilderness first aid training and have backgrounds in areas such as natural and cultural history, photography and low impact wilderness travel.

 Q: What is the size of your groups?